Bicyclette/StarCraft_AI/README.md

 Here we want to keep producing as many pylons as possible to have a bigger army and many Gates as long as our economy allows us to do so while keeping a track of the state of the game and our progression (to help us not to create too many buildings at once whithout any army).
 The Build order has been experimented on and should be keep as it is now as it's an optimized version for our strategy.

+In the diagram below, every build is conditioned by the availability of enough resources.

 ![Build Order State Diagram](/BO_state_dg.png "Build Order State Diagram")

+It is not, properly speaking, a FSM since some of the states are being active at the same time, for example building probes is active continuously, while building some of the other units or buildings when a condition is met.
+In fact, it is too complex to describe the whole system with mutually exclusive states, because different levels of unit management are done at the same time for efficiency.

 ### Debugging features

-The other features are mainly for debugging and confort, which are the ones already present in the initial code : bounding boxes and health bars display.
+The debugging features are mainly for clarity and confort, and consist in the ones already present in the initial code, (bounding boxes and health bars display) plus a display of action radii, which are centered on the base, rally points, and attacking units.
+This last radius determines the distance within which an enemy should be in order to be targeted by an offensive unit.

 ### Distribution of tasks